Qeole/Enlight/README.md

 * Add line numbers (_default: off_): add line numbers on the left of file content.
 Line numbers are created with CSS and are not part of the file contents.

+When line numbering is enabled, it is possible to jump to line passed through URL (_default: on_): scroll to e.g. line 27 and select it if a suffix such as `#Line27` or `#line27` or `#L27` or `#l27` is appended to the URL **before** the script loads (this does not relies on HTML anchors and cannot be triggered by simple URL modification; reload the script for current page if you added the suffix afterward).

 ## Supporting more languages